ichilton/bytemark-bigv-api-doc/content/api/discs.md

 The currently available storage grades are defined in the [definitions call](/api/definitions).

 The rules for what can be changed on a running vm are currently complex - the simple advice is to power down a machine before making changes to discs.
+In practise though, you can add a disc, update a disc etc on a running VM, but the changes will not be visible until it's restarted.

 Note that discs can not be changed while the VM they're assigned to is deleted.